Commercial Lease Amendments

 Extend the Term of the Lease

-The most common use for commercial lease amendments is to extend the term of the lease.
-For example, if a lease allowed a business to occupy office space for a three-year period and the business wants to continue using the space at the end of the lease period, a commercial lease amendment could be prepared to extend the lease for another three-year period (or for any other time period the landlord and tenant negotiate together).
+The most common use for commercial lease amendments is to extend the lease term.
+A lease amendment can also be used to modify the lease length to accommodate changing business needs without creating a new contract.
+For example, if a lease allowed a business to occupy office space for a three-year period and the business wants to continue using the space at the end of the lease period, a commercial lease amendment could be prepared to extend the lease term for another three-year period (or for any other time period the landlord and tenant negotiate together).
+The lease amendment should clearly specify the new lease end date to avoid confusion.

 A lease amendment may also be used to change the terms of the renegotiated lease from a fixed-term lease to a periodic tenancy arrangement.